 18 holes, 6 211 meters (white), slope 145.

-Originally designed by Harry Colt, the prodigious creator of such iconic courses as Royal Lytham & St Anne's, Royal Portrush, Sunningdale and Wentworth.
-The par 72, 6,200 meter course was redesigned in the 1970s by Peter Allis and Dave Thomas.
+Originally designed by Harry Colt, the prodigious creator of iconic courses such as Saint-Cloud, Saint Germain, Royal Lytham & St Anne's, Royal Portrush, Sunningdale and Wentworth, the par 72 course was remodelled in the 1970s by Peter Allis and Dave Thomas.
+More recently, the greens, bunkers and woodland were revisited by Mackenzie and Ebert, renowned architects specialising in the renovation of Colt layouts.

-Well-known for the quality of its maintenance and ranked among the 10 best golf courses in France, the 6,200-meter course is nestled in the heart of the Valmasque forest in a wooded and protected environment, which gives it its unique character on the French Riviera.
+There are certainly some golf courses with a soul.
+Well known for the quality of its maintenance and ranked among the 10 best golf courses in France, the course is nestled in the heart of the Valmasque forest in a wooded and protected environment, which gives it its unique character on the French Riviera.
+The course is superbly hilly and crossed by a river and numerous water hazards.
+The greens, which are particularly well protected, are renowned for their complexity and speed.

 Our golf club is engaged since several years in various steps aiming at valuing the respect of the environment, but also at promoting more widely policies of sustainable development.